tobyfey/docassemble-protocoldeterminator/README.md

 ## Selecting Specific Issues

-The first step for the Protocol Determinator is to gather available information from Pika to use in the embedded docassemble interview.
+The interview allows you to pick the specific legal issue by selecting subsets within an issue and a "clone" issue when appropriate.
+A clone issue is the same issue that has different information because of the different jurisdiction or the stage of the problem.

 <details>
 	<summary>Software issues</summary>